 The introductory certification course covers a range of skills and approaches crucial to implementing nature-based early childhood pedagogy.
 Topics include: working in and with the local landscape; risk management and safety routines; developmentally appropriate practice outside; emergent curriculum; licensing considerations; outdoor inquiry, literacy, creative arts, math, and games; making learning visible through documentation and assessment; breathing nature in classroom spaces; gear, supplies, and tools; honing naturalist skills and personal sense of wonder; and ways to support your learning community.
 We will also touch on relevant research, standards, NAEYC positions statements, and policy that impacts delivery of nature-based ECE.

-Participants may also earn two (2) graduate credits from the University of Maryland, College Park for this certification as titled, "Nature Pedagogy in Nature-Based Early Childhood Education".
+Participants may also earn two (2) graduate credits from the University of Maryland, College Park for this certification as titled, "Nature Pedagogy in Nature-Based Early Childhood Education" (pending approval).
 Additional registration and fees are required through UMD for credit in addition to ERAFANS registration.
 UMD registration deadline forthcoming.

 We gather from 8:30 a.m. to 5 p.m.
-Monday-Friday, with an altered schedule on Thursday which includes morning observations from 8:30 a.m. to 12:30 p.m., in addition to afternoon sessions and an evening campfire (until 8:30 p.m.).
+Monday-Friday, with an altered schedule on Thursday which includes program observations, afternoon sessions, and an evening campfire (until 8:30 p.m.).
 Yoga is included on Tuesday, Wednesday, and Friday mornings at 7:45 a.m.
 Complete schedule and training agenda will be provided upon registration.